7wei/shareuhack/_posts/how-to-become-a-frontend-engineer/index.md

 # related: []
 ---

 This article shares how an inexperienced rookie can become a front-end engineer, the front-end engineer defined here.
-It is a front-end engineer who must have a certain code quality, and be familiar with a front-end framework, and have a certain competitiveness in the job market.
+It is a front-end engineer who must have a certain code quality, and is familiar with a front-end framework, and have a certain competitiveness in the job market.

 ## In-demand skills